waoadb/opensource/apps/_docs/docs/development-kits/js-admin.md

 # Javascript Admin SDK

+## Overview

 The following package serves as a software development kit to speed up and simplify the integration of your javascript project with the Different Breed Admin API’s.

----

 ## Quick Start